perxpective/Cybersecurity-Therapy/SC/SC Topic 7 - Preventing SQL Injections.md

 	- Escape inputs
 - **Database Configuration**
 	- Create accounts with strong passwords for database access
-	- Create accounts with least privileges on the data
+	- Create accounts with least privileges on the database for the client applications allowing access to required data for performance of required tasks only
+	- Ensure connections between database and client application is encrypted